Ellington passes for 3 TDs in Georgia State’s win over Army

 The Black Knights answered on the ensuing drive.
 Standing fourth-and-goal at the 2, coach Jeff Monken called timeout to set up a quick-snap handoff to McCoy, who dove over the goal line unscathed and rolled out of a somersault to make it 7-all.

-Both teams lost a fumble on their next possessions, Georgia State at the Army 3 and the Black Knights at the Army 46.
-Cole Christiansen recovered for Army after a bobbled shotgun snap.
-Victor Heyward jarred the ball out for Georgia State, and Remy Lazarus fell on the ball.

-Three plays later, Pinckey beat Bourdeau again for a 12-yard score, winning on a high pass in the end zone.
-McCoy followed on Army’s next possession with a TD, making it 14-all with a hard push through three defenders on an 8-yard run.
+Midway through the second, Pinckey again beat Bourdeau, this time for a 12-yard score when he won on a high pass in the end zone.
+McCoy followed on Army’s next possession with a TD, pushing hard through three defenders on an 8-yard run.

+But Georgia State forced a critical punt early in the fourth to give the ball back to the offense and set up the last score.

+“They were playing small-ball to limit our possessions,” Panthers coach Shawn Elliott said.
+“For us to have a stop was really all we needed.
+I felt we were so comfortable offensively that we felt if we could just get that stop, get that extra possession, we could put the heat back on ‘em.
+And that’s exactly what happened.”

 THE TAKEAWAY

+“We didn’t sustain blocks, and we ran the ball,” Monken said.
+“And we didn’t gain enough yardage when we did run the ball.
+We just need to put ourselves in a more manageable position.
+That’s about it.
+I’m just disappointed.”

 Georgia State: The defense, which began the game ranked 122th nationally in scoring, held Army when it mattered most.
-With Hopkins heaving the ball to the right side from the 28, White jumped for the pick and returned the ball 27 yards to ice the game.
+With Hopkins heaving the ball to the right side from the 28, White jumped for the pick and returned it 27 yards to ice the game.
+Trajan Stephens-McQueen set a school record with 20 tackles, 10 of them solo.

 INJURIES